pRizz/zeckendorf/README.md

 ### Compression Process

-1. Input data is interpreted as a big-endian integer
+1. Input data is interpreted as either a big-endian or little-endian integer (you can choose, or use `zeckendorf_compress_best` to try both)
 2. The integer is converted to its Zeckendorf representation (list of Fibonacci indices)
 3. The representation is encoded as bits (use/skip bits)
 4. Bits are packed into bytes (little-endian output)

+The library provides functions to compress with either interpretation, or you can use `zeckendorf_compress_best` to automatically try both and select the one that produces the smallest output.

 ### Effective Fibonacci Indices